Kato Vrontou: History

+Kato Vrontou was ceded to Greece from the Ottoman Empire in 1913 after the Treaty of Bucharest that ended the Balkan Wars.
+During the First Balkan War, Bulgaria had occupied the eastern part of what is now Greek Macedonia, where Kato Vrontou is located, and then Greece managed to take control of it in the second and final war.
+Bulgaria briefly occupied the region once again in 1916 during World War I, as part of the Struma operation.

 As a result of the Treaty of Neuilly-sur-Seine and the Lausanne Convention, from 1920 to 1929 the Bulgarian and Muslim populations of the village were transferred to Bulgaria and Turkey respectively.
 Greek refugees from Thrace and Anatolia, especially Pontians, settled there with the majority of the modern population being the descendants of those.